 People have always found a way to make efficient use of their space, but we’ve seen a micro-living revival happening in Seattle in the last few years.
 As rent keeps going up, people are having to really identity their priorities… and a lot of time that can end up meaning less “house”!

 “Micro apartments” and “tiny homes” are defined differently depending on which city you’re in, but typically you’re talking about something that’s around 200-400 square feet, give or take.
-It might be a simple unit in an apartment building, or a stand-alone structure (like this Pine Street Cottage in Seattle’s Central area!).
+It might be a simple unit in an apartment building, or a stand-alone structure.

 In some buildings (sometimes called aPodments), you even have the option to rent out a mostly furnished room that just has the basics, and enjoy shared amenities like kitchen space.
 (Imagine moving without the hassle of a ton of furniture!)